Hannover96/starter/content/publication/coupling/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Journal of Statistical Physics*
+publication: In *SIAM Journal of Unvertainty Quantification*
-publication_short: In *J. Stat.
-Phys.*
+publication_short: In *SIAM UQ*

-abstract: In this paper we introduce and analyse Langevin samplers that consist of perturbations of the standard underdamped Langevin dynamics.
-The perturbed dynamics is such that its invariant measure is the same as that of the unperturbed dynamics.
-We show that appropriate choices of the perturbations can lead to samplers that have improved properties, at least in terms of reducing the asymptotic variance.
-We present a detailed analysis of the new Langevin sampler for Gaussian target distributions.
-Our theoretical results are supported by numerical experiments with non-Gaussian target measures.
+abstract: In this paper we develop a general framework for constructing and analyzing coupled Markov chain Monte Carlo samplers, allowing for both (possibly degenerate) diffusion and piecewise deterministic Markov processes.
+For many performance criteria of interest, including the asymptotic variance, the task of finding efficient couplings can be phrased in terms of problems related to optimal transport theory.
+We investigate general structural properties, proving a singularity theorem that has both geometric and probabilistic interpretations.
+Moreover, we show that those problems can often be solved approximately and support our findings with numerical experiments.
+For the particular objective of estimating the variance of a Bayesian posterior, our analysis suggests using novel techniques in the spirit of antithetic variates.
+Addressing the convergence to equilibrium of coupled processes we furthermore derive a modified Poincaré inequality.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.